-Domestic/Canada configurations: The auxiliary/fog lamps are configured to automatically turn off when the high beam headlamp is turned on, except as required by state/province.
+Domestic/Canada configurations: The auxiliary/fog lamps are configured to turn off when the high beam headlamp is turned on, except as required by state/province.

-Auxiliary/fog lamps can be configured to turn on or off with high beam by the dealer, based on legal requirements for each location.
+Auxiliary/fog lamps can be configured to remain on or turn off with high beam operation based on legal requirements for each location.
+See your Harley-Davidson dealer.